On September 17, 2020, the TTC made it mandatory for all workers to wear masks while on TTC property.

-If you feel unwell, please stay home.
+Please stay home if you feel unwell.
 In the event you are unwell, like with any other illness or injury, you will receive the standard sick pay – 75 per cent of your regular pay.
+Please stay home and self-isolate if you are waiting for the results from a coronavirus test.

 ATU Local 113 has offered to increase maximum weekly hours up to 64 hours to ensure maintenance workers can provide additional cleaning and disinfection to TTC vehicles.